-An autopsy is a detailed medical examination of the body conducted by a pathologist or government medical officer.
+An autopsy (also known as a post-mortem) is a detailed medical examination of the body conducted by a forensic pathologist.

-The coroner usually needs an autopsy to help determine how and why a person died.
+The coroner may need to order an autopsy to help determine how and why a person died.

 During the autopsy, the deceased is treated with respect and great care to preserve their dignity.